 //Integer value sets the required minimum available free storage space to be able to request an ad

-Starting with v6.4.11, publishers can now restrict from passing Android ID from the device to the SDK.
+Starting with Vungle SDK v6.4.11, publishers can now restrict from passing Android ID from the device to the SDK.

 New Rewarded API

-As documented in AdMob instruction guide, v17.2.0 and higher supports caching multiple rewarded ads at the same time.
-Since Vungle does not support this feature, the ad request for the second load attempt won't be filled by Vungle, rather it will be passed to the next ad network in the waterfall.
+As documented in the AdMob instruction guide, v17.2.0 and higher supports caching multiple rewarded ads at the same time.
+Because Vungle does not support this feature, the ad request for the second load attempt cannot be filled by Vungle; rather, it is passed to the next ad network in the waterfall.

-We recommend that you use cache optimized placement if you want to have more than one ad cached since ad request will be automatically made at the time of ad play, then next ad is highly likely to be ready to be played by the time previous ad experience ends.
+We recommend that you use cache optimized placement if you want to have more than one ad cached, because an ad request is automatically made at the time of ad play, and the next ad is very likely to be ready for play by the time the previous ad experience ends.